 You Know It When You See It

 I have heard artists say that they won’t accept feedback from anyone who isn’t in the art business.
-I believe this is the product of an insular art establishment that in recent times has been willing to accept shock value and novelty as substitutions for beauty and masterful technique.
+I believe this is the product of an insular art establishment that in recent times has been willing to accept shock value and novelty as substitutions for quality, beauty and masterful technique.
 Note the otherwise respected Guggenheim museum in New York which just spent $150,000 on instructions for taping a banana to a wall.
-This is not to say that all modern art is bad.
-It isn’t.
-There is magnificent non-representational art, but the beauty of that work will move you without requiring the explanation of an expert.
-Wonderful discoveries are made in an environment of freedom and exploration.
-It’s good to keep pushing the envelope and trying new things and trusting our inner compasses as we go.

 Leo Tolstoy said that art (to be considered art) should encompass three things.
-It should reveal technical skill on the part of the artist; it should show a moral relationship between the artist and the subject, meaning that the subject should be something the artist has a feeling for or cares about; and lastly, it should say something new, meaning not that it needs to be shocking, but that it should show you as a viewer something you haven’t seen before.
+It should reveal technical skill on the part of the artist; it should show a relationship between the artist and the subject, meaning that the subject should be something the artist has a feeling for or cares about; and lastly, it should say something new, meaning, it need not be shocking, but it should show us as viewers something we haven’t seen or noticed before.

 The human need for beauty in art and architecture is as important as our need for food to taste good—it nurtures us body and soul and moves us forward.
 You know good wine when you drink it, good food when you taste it, good friends when you have them, and good art when you see it.
 Trust yourself.